 Pasco County sits just north of Hillsborough County and has experienced rapid residential growth over the past decade.
 With that growth has come a significant number of homeowners who purchased during peak market conditions and may now be facing financial difficulty.
 If you are one of them, understanding how foreclosure works in Pasco County specifically can help you make the right decisions at the right time.

 Pasco County is part of the 6th Judicial Circuit, which also covers Pinellas County.
 Foreclosure cases here follow Florida's judicial foreclosure process, and all proceedings are handled through the court system in Dade City or New Port Richey.
+If you are unfamiliar with how judicial foreclosure works, our foreclosure glossary defines every term you will encounter, and the Florida foreclosure timeline shows what to expect month by month.

 How Does Foreclosure Work in Pasco County?